Menu

 DONALD ROSS SOCIETY FOUNDATION

-The Donald Ross Society Foundation is a charitable organization and is a 501(c)(3) organization.
-Currently the Foundation has assets of over $170,000 in 2021.
+The Donald Ross Society Foundation is a charitable organization and is a 501(c)(3) organization that was founded in 2002.
+The Foundation has made over $390,000 in grants to support the Donald Ross Society's mission.
 Donations to the Donald Ross Society Foundation are tax deductible.
 The Foundation is funded by golf events organized by the Donald Ross Society and by contributions from individuals.
 Similar to the Society, the goals of the DRS Foundation are to commemorate the life and work of Donald Ross, educating the public as to his work, and promoting the preservation and restoration of the golf courses he designed.

 • A $30,000 grant to the Tufts Archives in Pinehurst in December 2022 in support of their continuing efforts to collect and preserve the Ross records and provide access to those records to golf clubs, architects, historians, and the public.